 - Organization: read the recipe first and ensure you have ingredients at the correct temperature, equipment, and enough workspace.
 This will make the process so much easier.

-- Pecans: the ones sprinkled on top will toast as the pie is baked.
+- Pecans: The ones sprinkled on top will be toasted as the pie is baked.
 I use raw ones for the filling, but you can toast them slightly before adding them.

 - Bourbon: I find that good bourbons (I use Jack Daniels, regular or honey) make for much better flavor.
 But use any bourbon or whisky you like or have.